alexpalms/alexpalms.github.io/content/projects/01-diambra/index.md

 For me, it was a chance to get deeply involved in everything I love: RL, simulation, software architecture, and building things that people actually use.

+In December 2024, DIAMBRA was acquired, marking a meaningful endpoint to a long, hands-on journey, and a testament to the value of deeply technical, open, and community-driven work in the Reinforcement Learning space.

 {{< youtube zs-3qltqa7o >}}

 ### Motivation